Growing a well-crafted and healthy-looking garden needs regular care such as watering, fertilizing, and pruning.

 Look at the thickness of the branch and check if the pruner has a long enough cutting diameter to handle the branch thickness.

 Handle Material And Design

 The design of the handle and its cover determines how comfortable the pruning shears will be in use.
 The soft and cushioned grip makes it easier on the wrist and fingers.
 This allows you to use the shear for a longer duration.

-If you've health issues such as carpal tunnel or arthritis, then pay more attention to handle grip material and the design, so it’s comfortable to use.
+If you’ve health issues such as carpal tunnel or arthritis, then pay more attention to handling grip material and the design, so it’s comfortable to use.